 A Collection of Mushroom Picking Guides

-– with free PDFs to download
+– free PDFs to download

 Mushrooms are like a diverse family.
 Trying to pick a favourite is an impossible task as they all have their own unique appeal.
 I don’t think I can choose a favourite mushroom.
 I want to declare every new variety I find to be the best I’ve ever tasted!
 The reason for this is that they are all so different, each with its own unique charm and benefits.
 Porcini mushrooms have this rich, earthy umami.
 Chanterelles are so fragrant and elegant.
 Morels are nutty and woody.
 Hen of the Woods has a subtle sweetness and a super meaty texture.
 They are all so delicious!